wso2/docs-is/en/docs/setup/deployment-guidelines-in-production.md

     config-validation.xml](../../administer/configuring-config-validation.xml)
     for details on modifying these parameters before starting the server.
--   The Management Console uses the default [HTTP-NIO transport](../../administer/http-nio-transport)
-   , which is configured in the
-    `           catalina-server.xml          ` file in the
-    `           <PRODUCT_HOME>/repository/conf/tomcat          `
-    directory.
-This transport must be properly configured in this file for the management console to be accessible.
 -   As explained in the [installation prerequisites](#installation-prerequisites)
    , the default product installation uses OpenJDK.
 Therefore, you